 Bowl (1980) is a visually striking, energetic form evincing Rady’s interest and skill in motion and weightlessness; likewise, Black A (1981) is a minimalist vessel remarkable for its verticality and sharp, precise geometric cuts and notches.
 An arresting 1985 vessel (pictured) with wings possesses an exhilarating energy, torque, and lift.
 The survey includes examples from nearly every period and series in the artist’s oeuvre, such as a 1987 unfolding, multi-piece matte porcelain and metal installation with mounts from her abstract bud and flower form series, Lily.
 Though early in her career Rady felt she needed to create the perfect piece, she later learned to turn accidents into moments of spontaneity and, as she liked to say, “let it fly.”

 About the Crocker

-Through engaging, innovative, and life-changing interactions with art, the Crocker Art Museum provides meaningful opportunities for people of divergent backgrounds to find common ground.
+The Crocker brings people together and connects them in unexpected ways with art, ideas, each other and the world around them.
 Founded as a public/private partnership in 1885, the Crocker features the world’s foremost display of California art and is renowned for its holdings of master drawings and international ceramics, as well as European, Asian, African, and Oceanic art.
 The Crocker serves as the primary regional resource for the study and appreciation of fine art and offers a diverse spectrum of exhibitions, events, and programs to deepen visitor’s understanding of art, including films, concerts, studio classes, lectures, and an array of activities for families and children.
 More information about exhibits and programs can be found at crockerart.org